omnisonic/react_chart/README.md

 This is a Bar chart made with React.
-It uses an Api to get currency exchange reate data.
+It uses an Api to get currency exchange r ate data.